arockianirmal26/arockianirmal26.github.io/_posts/2023-04-02-Guide to Creating a Secure and Efficient Personal AWS Account in 2023  Best Practices for First Time Users.md

 In the initial step, you will be asked for a root user email address and an account name.
 Root user must be strictly used only for administrative functions like account recovery, billing etc. For developing/using services in AWS, it is always recommended to create separate users with minimal or required privileges.
 We will create an Admin user later in this article.
 After the above step you need to verify your email address with a one time password which will be sent to your root email address.

-__Step 1__: After the email verification, you are asked to create a password for a root user.
+<b>Step 1</b>: After the email verification, you are asked to create a password for a root user.
 AWS requires that your password meet the following conditions: It must have a minimum of 8 characters and a maximum of 128 characters.
-Make sure to create a strong password with special characters.
+Make sure to create a strong password with special characters.<br>

-__Step 2__: Here you will asked for your contact information and your usage type (choose Personal- for your own projects).
+<b>Step 2</b>: Here you will asked for your contact information and your usage type (choose Personal- for your own projects).<br>

-__Step 3__: Now its time for entering your billing information.
-Your credit/debit card will be validated in this step.
+<b>Step 3</b>: Now its time for entering your billing information.
+Your credit/debit card will be validated in this step. <br>

-__Step 4__: Your identity will be confirmed in this step.
-You could opt to receive either a text message or a voice call.
+<b>Step 4</b>: Your identity will be confirmed in this step.
+You could opt to receive either a text message or a voice call.<br>

-__Step 5__: You will be asked to select a support plan.
-It is recommended to opt for 'Basic support - Free' plan for new users who are just getting started with AWS.
+<b>Step 5</b>: You will be asked to select a support plan.
+It is recommended to opt for 'Basic support - Free' plan for new users who are just getting started with AWS.<br>

 Congratulations you are now successfully created your personal AWS account!
 Now we will perform some essential setups and also secure your AWS account.
 </p>